-Annie has been working continuously with JIRP for the past six years, most recently as the Assistant Operations Manager and as the faculty lead for the growing Science Communication curriculum.
+Annie has been working continuously with JIRP for the past seven years.
+After coming up first as a student, she’s filled every role from junior field staff to Assistant Operations Manager and as the faculty lead for the growing Science Communication curriculum.
 Annie is finishing up her M.Sc. at the University of Maine using computer modeling to answer questions about glacial erosion in coastal Alaska.
 Before graduate school, Annie worked as a middle school science teacher, a field assistant on a research ship, and a trip leader in the Adirondack Mountains of New York.
 She earned a B.A. in Geology from Carleton College in 2011.

 When she's not keeping JIRP running and working on her thesis, Annie spends most of her time in the woods, running, hiking, skiing, and trying (in vain) to tire out her relentlessly energetic dog, Dixie.

 Annie on JIRP: "When I landed in Juneau as a JIRP student, it took me about 20 minutes to figure out I had found my new friends.
 Every day with JIRP since then has affirmed that this is where I want to be: on the ground, figuring out how the natural world works, and pushing forward in science research and science education."